 Hierarchical to: No other components.

-Dependencies: No dependencies.
+Dependencies: FCS_KYC_EXT.1 Extended: Key Chaining

 FPT_ KYP _EXT.1.1 The TSF shall not store plaintext keys that are part of the keychain specified by FCS_KYC_EXT.1 in any Field-Replaceable Nonvolatile Storage Device, and not store any such plaintext key on a device that uses the key for its encryption.